rohanbatrain/second-brain-template/Notes/Notes.md

-# daily-note-v2

-## Reminders

-morning/stretching = downward dog to cobra stretch morning physical health involves calesthenic
-meal-type: protein, carbohydrates or general
-meal-name: should have recipe sop
-meal-feedback: tell about meal, was it tasty, or not were you satisfied etc

-We would be using digestive supplements only with protein shakes and other so that we don't have addiction to it, like to eat stuff we don't need to rely on syrups.
-This is not a hard and fast rule, because if syrups are making you eat then eat.
-But try to eat food without them first, if failed then go back to syrups

-# New system

 ### MOOD RANK

 1 - Terrible: You're experiencing intense negative emotions such as extreme sadness, despair, or frustration.
 It's difficult to find any joy or motivation in your day.
 You may feel overwhelmed by negative thoughts and have a hard time functioning.